 Contact your professional licensing board to find out the specifics of how many credits you need and how to get them.
 The requirements are not uniform across every license and state.

-Types of CME Credits
+Types of Continuing Medical Education Credits

 Here’s a short guide to give you an overview of the various types of credit and how to qualify for them.